-What is an External Hard Drive?
+What is an external hard drive?

 An external hard drive, a popular choice for those seeking extensive data storage, is essentially a regular hard drive (like the one in your computer) housed in a protective casing.
 These devices connect to your system via USB and offer substantial storage capacities, making them perfect for backing up large amounts of data or transporting big files.
 When looking for the best external hard drives, consider aspects like storage capacity, speed, and brand reliability.

-What is a Flash Drive?
+What is a flash drive?

-On the other hand, a flash drive—also commonly referred to as a USB stick or thumb drive—is a compact, highly portable storage device that uses flash memory.
+A flash drive—also commonly referred to as a USB stick or thumb drive—is a compact, highly portable storage device that uses SSD flash memory.
 Its size and ease of use have made it a staple for many, particularly when dealing with a smaller quantity of data.
 While they may not match external hard drives for capacity, their convenience factor is undeniable.
 Top flash drives are those offering a balance between size, speed, and durability.

-External Hard Drive vs. Flash Drive: the key differences
+External hard drive vs. flash drive: the key differences

-Reliability: are USB sticks more reliable than External Hard Drives?
+Reliability: are USB sticks more reliable than external hard drives?

 Performance: is flash storage better than a hard drive?